feincms/feincms3/docs/guides/multisite.rst

 to add the ``redirect_to_site_middleware`` *before* ``SecurityMiddleware``.

 It is also possible to specify a default site.
-At most one site is allowed to be the default site.
 In this case, when no site's regex matches, the default site is selected instead as a fallback.
+The code does not prevent you from setting more than one site as the default, but sites are ordered by primary keys as well so the first site wins.

 Multisite support throughout your code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The most visible change is that calls to ``Page.objects.active()`` have
-to be replaced by ``Page.objects.active(request.site)``.
-This creates a
-bit of churn in your code but also ensures that filtering by the current
-site isn't forgotten.

-Uses of ``apps_urlconf()`` in your own code (improbable!) have to be
-replaced by ``feincms3_sites.middleware.apps_urlconf_for_site(site)``.
+Since feincms3-sites 0.6 a contextvar automatically provides the current
+site when inside either ``site_middleware`` or ``apps_middleware``.
+The
+default implementation of ``Page.objects.active()`` filters by the
+current site.
+When you're running queries on pages outside of a
+middleware you'll have to use the contextvar facility yourself by
+running your code inside a ``with
+feincms3_sites.middleware.set_current_site(site)`` block.

 Default languages for sites